marko-js/urql/README.md

 The cache policy to use with this query request.

+#### `timeout`

+A time in milliseconds after which the query will be aborted and resolve to a timeout error.

 #### `@then|results, revalidate|`

 The content to display on query completion.
 The results object consists of: